zhanglab/psamm/docs/commands.rst

 reaction ID, the flux of the varying reaction, and the flux of the reaction with the given ID.

+If the parameter ``--no-tfba`` is given, the thermodynamic constraints are not applied when considering whether reactions can take a non-zero flux.
+This is generally faster but less accurate as it allows thermodynamically infeasible loops to occur.

 Random sparse network (``randomsparse``)
 ----------------------------------------